ACS GCI Pharmaceutical Roundtable

 The submission should highlight the green and sustainable chemistry accomplishments at meaningful scale and must detail their significance (e.g., reduction in process mass intensity, waste reduction, robustness, environmental, health and safety impact reduction or elimination, reduction in the use of toxic and/or hazardous chemicals, solvents, reagents, etc.).
 The innovations should be significant and ones that go beyond routine process development optimization.

-The 2022 award will be presented at the Green Chemistry & Engineering Conference.
+The awards will be presented at the Green Chemistry & Engineering Conference.
 The recipient, or a member of the winning team, will be invited to share their technology in an oral presentation at this event.
 The recipient’s transportation, lodging and registration fees for the conference are reimbursable up to $2,500 USD (additional funds available for international travel following ACS guidelines).
 The recipient or winning team will also receive a plaque recognizing the achievement and certificates will be given to each team member.

 Eligibility